Signs of problem gambling

-An addiction to gambling can be as destructive as any other compulsive behavior to the sufferer and their family and friends.
+An addiction to gambling can be as destructive as any other compulsive behaviour to the sufferer and their family and friends.
 In fact, many of the symptoms and signs of problem gamblers are the same as those exhibited by people addicted to drugs and alcohol.

 Gambling addiction, also known as compulsive gambling, is a type of impulse-control disorder that leads to extreme gambling whether the sufferer is up or down, broke or flush, happy or depressed.
 People with a gambling addiction can't “stay away from the bet” and problematic gambling affects anywhere from two to four percent of the population.

 While many people engage in social gambling where the losses are predetermined and reasonable, problem gambling occurs when the person can no longer control how long they gamble for or how much money they risk.
 Persistent and recurring maladaptive gambling behaviour is indicated by five or more of the following symptoms: